foster95/kytchentable/README.md

             <div class="col-12 col-md-6">

 ## Menu
 The Menu app is compromised of two models - one for the menu item itself and one for the allergens in each item.
 The menu has been split across two different options - an Ala Carte and a Tasting Menu which have been created as categories within the model.
 Along with this, the admin panel has been coded to ensure that the menu items can be displayed and edited along with their title, description and category filter.
 The allergies have been set so that the Superadmin can create the menus in the back administrative system and these can then be applied to each individual item.
 Each item can be edited, removed and deleted by the Superadmin but not by a general user.
-Equally, allergens can also be added, deleted and ammended.
+Equally, allergens can also be added, deleted and amended.

 The menus have been styled using Bootstraps pills system, to give users the opportunity to flick between the full Tasting Menu and the A La Carte.
 Within the A La Carte pills users are given the further option to choose between Starts, Mains, Sides and Deserts breaking down the information in a clear, readable fashion and avoiding information overload.
 Users can also see the allergens for each food, as this has been pulled through from the model and admin panel and these are organised by alphabetical order, along with the titles of each dish.
 As the Tasting Menu operates on a different ordering system and cannot be alphabetised, the Superadmin can number each item on a 1-7 numbering system which categorises the dishes to show accordingly.